 She enjoys working with kids. and has become a role model as a former student in the program.
 The hard-working spirit of her sponsor is what inspires her most.
 She believes that her success is as a result of patience, hard work, and discipline.

 Hellen Ruguru, (Office cook)

 Hellen is a aunt and guardian to two of the program children (Derrick and Brian).
 She lives in Waithaka slum, a densely populated area with the two children and another nephew.

-In the organisation she serves as the office cook where she prepares breakfast and lunch for the staff every day.
-She is passionate about been part of the community that is supporting her nephews and delights to be part of the mission.
+In the organization, she serves as the office cook where she prepares breakfast and lunch for the staff every day.
+She is passionate about being part of the community that is supporting her nephews and delights to be part of the mission.

 Intern Case Workers

 NRCF also enjoys the support of “Intern Case Workers” who receive a small stipend for their time and travel costs.